 While we’re grateful for the extra precaution airports are taking to ensure our safety, it’s safe to say that that element of our travel day can be fairly unpleasant–especially if you’ve a troupe to look out for and a plane to catch.
 The next time you’re traveling en famille, try to remember the 3 Ps before you head to the airport, and hopefully you’ll all sail right through…

 Everything you are traveling with will have to go through the X-Ray machine.
 Explaining that Dolly is going on a fun ride has never gone over well, but the tears are usually short-lived.
 The TSA (Transportation Security Administration in the USA) warns to make sure you take the infant out of the carrier before putting it through the machine.
 I’d snort but I think I do remember hearing about this happening some time ago.
-If your stroller won’t fit, you can usually wheel it through, but the Screening Officer will likely take it aside for a quick once over.
+If your stroller won’t fit, you can usually wheel it through, but the screening officer will likely take it aside for a quick once over.
 If your child can’t walk, you’ll carry her through.
 If you beep, however, you’ll both likely have to have a secondary screening.
 We’ve almost always ended up having one, and in all cases the officers were respectful and considerate.

 Arrive early.
 Have all your documents handy.
-Forgo fashion for shoes that you can slip on & off easily.
+Forgo fashion for shoes that you can slip on and off easily.
 Make sure your older kids haven’t packed toy guns or anything that remotely resembles a weapon of any kind.
 It’ll be taken.

 Yes of course you’re nice and early and completely organized for your journey through airport security, but lots of people aren’t and lots of people also think they are very important and are the only ones with a plane to catch.
 You’ve seen how rude people can be while going through the screening process, so imagine dealing with that kind of treatment day in and day out.
-The Screening Officer is not out to get you or purposely make you miss your flight.
+The TSA officer is not out to get you or purposely make you miss your flight.
 But I suppose they DO have that power, so why not be pleasant?

-Because you’ve come prepared and of course are polite, you don’t mind waiting while the guy in front of you goes back and forth through the metal detector because he’s forgotten to take off his watch.
+Because you’ve come prepared and (of course) are polite, you don’t mind waiting while the guy in front of you goes back and forth through the metal detector because he’s forgotten to take off his watch.
 Or while his wife fumbles with the trillions of bracelets she decided would be appropriate accessories for air travel.